raghakot/tsne-visualization/README.md

 ## Configuration
 config.json defines all the parameters, including the data set to use.
 Parameters are:

+These options control the t-sne algorithm.
 - **epsilon** The learning rate for t-sne.
 - **perplexity** The number of neightbours to consider.
 Smaller values tend to give more fine grained clusters.

+These options control the rendering
 - **embedWindowX** The width of render area.
 - **embedWindowY** The height of render area.
+- **enable3D**: Embeds data in 3D space when set to true, 2D otherwise.

+These options are usually tweaked together.
+Larger image sizes will require greater cameraZ.
 - **thumbImgSize** The image thumbnail size.
+- **cameraZ** The initial camera position on z-axis
+- **spreadFactor**: Defines how spread out the data is.
+Depending on how small/large t he weight vectors are, the computed (x, y) values copuld end up being too clumped together.
+Think of this as an overall zoom factor to make your data look good.
+Try experimenting with values that are a factor of 10.

+These options are used to provide data.
 - **data** The path to json that defines the data.
 The json should contain labels, (optional) images and weights.
 See data/data.json for an example.
-- **limit** Sometimes the FPS is pretty bad for large data sets.
+- **limit** Sometimes the frame rate is pretty bad for large data sets.
 This setting lets you limit the number of rows that should be considered for the visualization.
-- **showLabels**: (true/false) to (Enable/Disable) labels during rendering.
-- **showImages**: (true/false) to (Enable/Disable) images during rendering.
-- **spreadFactor**: Defines how spread out the data is.
-Depending on how small/large t he weight vectors are, the computed (x, y) values copuld end up being too clumped together.
-Think of this as an overall zoom factor to make your data look good.
-Try experimenting with values that are a factor of 10.
-- **enable3D**: Embeds data in 3D space when set to true, 2D otherwise.

 ## Running locally
 Setup config.json to point to the data.
 See provided data/data.json for examples.
 Launch a local python server using.
 For MacOS, rename 'gnome-open' to 'open' within run.sh